jsoderborg7/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Two parts of Express that I learned this week are middleware and routing.

 - [ ] Describe Middleware?

+Middleware is a way to extend the out of the box functionality of Express.
+They're just little functions that handle a single aspect of the application we are building.

 - [ ] Describe a Resource?

 - [ ] What can the API return to help clients know if a request was successful?

+The API can return a message or status code to indicate the success of a request.

 - [ ] How can we partition our application into sub-applications?

+With Routing, we can break up our application into smaller parts, making it easier to stay organized.

 ## Project Setup